howardbdev/globetrotter-backend/dev-log.md

 - we can add signup functionality
 - we can think about our initial layout
 - we can think about routes -- adding react router
+- we can think about bringing in a 3rd party css library

+# 2019-06-18

+WHERE WE ARE -- just updated trips index controller action so that we can get the current user's trips on load....
+NEXT UP - ^^ add actions/reducers/state/props needed for this to happen

+- we can add signup functionality
+ --> add a form and corresponding redux actions
+- we can think about our initial layout
+- we can think about routes -- adding react router
-- we can think about bringing in a 3rd party css library }
+- we can think about bringing in a 3rd party css library
+- we can think about creating resources -> trips, comments, any other related data

+NEED TO CLEAN UP UI/BASIC ROUTES!!